Introduction of Tu Fu Ling:Glabrous Greenbrier Rhizome or Rhizoma Smilacis Glabrae.

 ✵Till the date Oct 10th,2019, there are totally kinds of common TCM herbs, kinds of related plant species, are recorded in this category.
 These Herbs Clearing Heat and Drying Dampness are briefly introduced separately:

-Ecological environment: It grows in forests, shrubs, river Banks or valleys below an elevation of 1,800 meters above sea level.
-It is also found in forest margins and sparse forests.
-It is distributed in south of Gansu, the Yangtze river basin south, Hainan, Taiwan, Yunnan and other areas of China.
+Ecological environment: The plant grows in forests, shrubs, riverbanks, or valleys at an elevation below 1,800 meters above sea level.
+It also grows in forest margins and sparse forests.
+It distributes in the south of Gansu, the Yangtze river basin south, Hainan, Taiwan, Yunnan, and other areas of China.

-Ecological environment: It grows in woods or shade of slopes, 600~2,000 meters above sea level, a few in western Yunnan can rise to 2,800 meters along canyons.
-Distribution range: It is distributed to Yunnan, Guizhou, Sichuan, Hubei, and Guangxi of China.
-It is also found in Sikkim, Bhutan, Myanmar, Laos, and Thailand.
+Ecological environment: The plant grows in woods or shade of slopes, at the area with an altitude of 600~2,000 meters above sea level, a few in western Yunnan grow in the area along canyons at altitude up to 2,800 meters.
+Distribution range: The plant distributes to Yunnan, Guizhou, Sichuan, Hubei, and Guangxi of China.
+It also distributes in Sikkim, Bhutan, Myanmar, Laos, and Thailand.